Challenge / Goal

-The Bicycle Master Plan is being updated, with the shared use of road space in the demonstration area - the peripheral district of Vallecas - prioritized.
+The Bicycle Master Plan is being updated, with the shared use of road space in the demonstration area prioritised, specifically the peripheral district of Vallecas.
 Bike ownership is fostered through the implementation of innovative parking solutions for residents and for users of public transport hubs in the demonstration area.
-The potential of the Anillo Verde Ciclista (64 km cycling ring road of cycling infrastructure surrounding the city) to boost cycling mobility in the area is analysed, as well as the chances for improving its connectivity with the demonstration areas.
+The potential of the Anillo Verde Ciclista (64km cycling ring road of cycling infrastructure surrounding the city) to boost cycling mobility in the area is analysed, as well as the chances for improving its connectivity with the demonstration area.

 As part of the update of the Bicycle Master Plan and to achieve the goal of increasing bicycle trips, the following activities are being carried out:

-Planning is done in cooperation with residents and local stakeholders, following a participatory approach organised through Participative Budget ( www.decidemadrid.es ).
-This approach guarantees citizen involvement.
+Planning is done in cooperation with residents and local stakeholders, following a participatory approach organised through the cities Participative Budget.
+This approach almost guarantees citizen involvement.

 Want to learn more about the lessons learned, financial details and results?